Updated: Jun 5

 I have the Accu-Chek Aviva Expert.
 It comes with the FastClix finger pricker.
 Quite of a few of my friends and colleagues have the same test meter.
 I like its dose calculation feature, give it your intended carb consumption and exercise level, and it’ll read your current blood sugar level and advise what dose to take.

 Being in Wales I’ve not hit the issue of a meter overheating, but I often get “E-58 Temp.
-Error” message from it being too cold (may be the same message for high temp, I’ll never know!).
-Easiest fix is to tuck the meter into an armpit for 5 minutes to raise its temperature.
+Error” message from it being too cold (maybe the same message for high temp, I’ll never know!).
+The easiest fix is to tuck the meter into an armpit for 5 minutes to raise its temperature.
 Fixed!

 FRÍO® Insulin Wallet